-Pursuant to Rule 720(5) of the Catalist Rules, the information relating to the directors nominated for re-election at the forthcoming AGM is set out below.
+Pursuant to Rule 720(5) of the Catalist Rules, the information relating to retiring Directors seeking re-election at the forthcoming AGM as set out in Appendix 7F of the Catalist Rule is disclosed below:

-Name of person Chew Soo Lin Lien Kait Long Date of appointment 5 June 2007 16 May 2018 Date of last re-appointment (if applicable) 30 October 2019 29 October 2018 Age 73 73 Country of principal residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Chew Soo Lin's contribution as Independent Director, Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee of the Company, and has recommended that Mr. Chew Soo Lin be reelected as Director of the Company The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Lien Kait Long's contribution as Independent Director, Chairman of the Audit Committee and member of the Remuneration Committee of the Company, and has recommended that Mr Lien Kait Long be re-elected as Director of the Company Whether appointment is executive, and if so, the area of responsibility Non-executive Non-executive Job title (e.g. Lead ID, AC Chairman, AC Member etc.) Non-executive independent director.
-Chairman of Remuneration Committee and a member of Audit Committee and Nominating Committee Non-executive independent director.
-Chairman of Audit Committee and a member of Remuneration Committee Professional qualifications Chartered Accountant Bachelor of Commerce, Accounting Working experience and occupation(s) during the past 10 years Executive Chairman of Khong Guan Limited Executive Director of Khong Guan Group of Companies Retiree Shareholding interest in the listed issuer and its subsidiaries 32,400,036 ordinary shares in the Company (Direct Interest) 9,257,040 warrants (W230130) in the Company (Direct Interest) 21,600,000 warrants (W230726) in the Company (Direct Interest) 34,501,500 ordinary shares in the Company (Direct Interest) 14,142,700 warrants (W230130) in the Company (Direct Interest) 23,001,000 warrants (W230726) in the Company (Direct Interest)
+Name of person Dato' Dr Choo Yeow Ming Dr Lam Lee G Date of appointment 6 July 2006 5 June 2007 Date of last re-appointment (if applicable) 30 October 2019 30 December 2020 Age 69 63 Country of principal residence Singapore Hong Kong The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Dato' Dr Choo Yeow Ming's contribution as Executive Chairman and CEO of the Company, and has recommended that Dato' Dr Choo Yeow Ming be re-elected as Director of the Company The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Dr Lam Lee G's contribution as Lead Independent Director, Chairman of the Nominating Committee and members of Audit Committee and Remuneration Committee of the Company, and has recommended that Dr Lam Lee G be re-elected as Director of the Company Whether appointment is executive, and if so, the area of responsibility Executive.
+Dato' Dr Choo Yeow Ming is responsible for the overall operations, management, strategic planning and business development of the Group Non-executive Job title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman and Chief Executive Officer Non-executive Lead Independent Director.
+Chairman of Nominating Committee and a member of Audit Committee and Remuneration Committee Professional qualifications Law degree from the University of 1.
+Solicitor, High Court of Hong Kong Malaya, the Chicago-Kent College of Law and Harvard University Law 2.
+Accredited Mediator, The Centre of Effective Dispute Resolution School 3.
+Fellow, CMA Australia 4.
+Fellow, The Hong Kong Institute of Arbitrators 5.
+Fellow, Hong Kong Institute of Directors 6.
+Fellow, The Institute of Corporate Directors Malaysia 7.
+Honorary Fellow, CPA Australia Hong Kong